mattph/submit-users-guide/source/tutorials/tutorial_6.rst

 Please see the "|ShowMore|" boxes above, as tips are hidden within those as well.

 .. tip::
-   VSCode has a "Smart Commit" feature which can avoid the step of staging changes.
+   VSCode has a "Smart Commit" feature which can eliminate the step of staging changes.

    To enable it, select the menu item "Code" -> "Preferences" -> "Settings" and then search for (and enable) "Git: Enable Smart Commit".
 Also look at and configure the setting "Git: Smart Commit Changes", which defines the behavior of this feature.